-- Schools play a pivotal and crucial role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; "what is 'safe"; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - Our curriculum provides opportunities for increasing self-esteem, self-awareness, social and emotional understanding, assertiveness and decision making; this ensures that our pupils/students have a range of strategies to ensure their protection and that they can also protect others. - Online safety is integrated into the curriculum. - We recognise the crucial role that school plays in preventative education.
-We have a whole school approach that creates a culture of zero tolerance for racism, ableism, sexism, misogyny, homophobia and sexual violence/harassment. - The school ensures that those delivering the PSHE curriculum have been trained and equipped to deliver high quality PSHE education in a safe way.
-For further information and training on Medway PSHE programs please follow the link: School PSHE programmes. - Other systems and interventions that exist outside of day-to-day teaching opportunities, classroom interaction and support include:pupil surveys, worry boxes, playground buddies, anti-bullying policy and focus events.
+- Schools play a pivotal and crucial role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; "what is 'safe"; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - Our curriculum provides opportunities for increasing self-esteem, self-awareness, social and emotional understanding, assertiveness and decision making; this ensures that our children have a range of strategies to ensure their protection and that they can also protect others. - Online safety is integrated into the curriculum. - We recognise the crucial role that school plays in preventative education.
+We have a whole school approach that creates a culture of zero tolerance for racism, ableism, sexism, misogyny, homophobia and sexual violence/harassment. - Our school ensures that those delivering the PSHRE curriculum have been trained and equipped to deliver high quality PSHRE education in a safe way.
+For further information and training on Medway PSHE programs please follow the link: School PSHE programmes. - Other day-to-day systems and interventions that exist outside of teaching opportunities, classroom interaction and support include worry boxes, School Council, 'Time to Talk' badges worn by all staff and staff mentors.

-The Use of School Premises by Other Organisations
+24. The Use of School Premises by Other Organisations

 - Services or activities provided separately by another organisation from time to time may seek to use the school premises.
-The Headteacher or Governing Body will seek written assurance that the organisations concerned have suitable policies and procedures in place regarding safeguarding children and that relevant safeguarding checks have been made for all staff and volunteers. - The Trust Board and Local Governing Body will therefore seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school on safeguarding matters where appropriate. - Without this assurance then an application to use the premises will be refused. - If Medway Anglican Schools Trust and our schools receive an allegation relating to an incident that happened when an individual or organisation was on school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities)., Medway Anglican Schools Trust and our schools will follow their safeguarding policies and procedures, including informing the LADO as they would with any safeguarding allegation.
+The Head Teacher or Governing Body will seek written assurance that the organisations concerned have suitable policies and procedures in place regarding safeguarding children and that relevant safeguarding checks have been made for all staff and volunteers. - The governing body will therefore seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school on these matters where appropriate. - Without this assurance then an application to use the premises will be refused. - If St Nicholas CEVC Primary School receives an allegation relating to an incident that happened when an individual or organisation was on school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities), St Nicholas CEVC Primary School will follow their safeguarding policies and procedures, including informing the LADO as they would with any safeguarding allegation.

-24. Security
+25. Security